koukarine/identity-credential/CONTRIBUTING.md

 Before uploading a PR, it's generally a good idea to manually review the commit (using e.g. `git show`) and check that it meets all the requirements above.

+## Contributing to Documentation

+The Multipaz developer website at [developer.multipaz.org](https://developer.multipaz.org) is also open source!
+For documentation contributions, see the [website repository](https://github.com/openwallet-foundation/multipaz-developer-website).